consequently/consequently-hugo/content/presentation/2022/natural-deduction-with-alternatives-bochum.md

 I will introduce this framework, and show how the presence of alternatives in natural deduction can give us a new angle from which to view the impact of the structural rules of weakening and contraction, and the difference between multiplicative and additive connectives.

-* The talk is an online presentation at the [2022 Bilateralism and Proof-Theoretic Semantics Conference](https://sites.google.com/view/conferencebilateralism2022/home) at the Ruhr University Bochum, in Germany.
+* The talk was a face-to-face presentation at the [2022 Bilateralism and Proof-Theoretic Semantics Conference](https://sites.google.com/view/conferencebilateralism2022/home) at the Ruhr University Bochum, in Germany.

 * The [slides for the talk are available here](/slides/natural-deduction-with-alternatives-bochum.pdf).